neondatabase/website/content/docs/functions/json_build_object.md

 ---

-Use `json_build_object` to construct a JSON object from a set of key-value pairs, creating a JSON representation of a row or set of rows.
+`json_build_object` is used to construct a JSON object from a set of key-value pairs, creating a JSON representation of a row or set of rows.
+This has potential performance benefits compared to converting query results to JSON on the application side.

 Function signature: